joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

-In this analysis approach, a combination of the `JENT_MEMORY_SIZE_EXP`, `JENT_DISTRIBUTION_MIN`, and `JENT_DISTRIBUTION_MAX` parameters with the desired properties (see above) should be used to configure the library. `JENT_MEMORY_DEPTH_EXP` can be freely set (the value 0 would be acceptable in this analysis approach, and is the most efficient setting.)
+In this analysis approach, a combination of the `JENT_MEMORY_SIZE_EXP`, `JENT_DISTRIBUTION_MIN`, and `JENT_DISTRIBUTION_MAX` parameters with the desired values (see above) should be used to configure the library. `JENT_MEMORY_DEPTH_EXP` can be freely set (the value 0 would be acceptable in this analysis approach, and is the most efficient setting.)